jfimbett/LLMsInFinance/README.md

 ## 🤝 Contributing

 Contributions to improve the course materials are welcome.
 Please feel free to submit a pull request or open an issue.

+## ❓ Troubleshooting

+If you encounter issues while setting up or running the course materials:

+- **Environment Setup**:
+  - Ensure you have the correct Python version (3.10+)
+  - Try creating a fresh virtual environment
+  - Check that all dependencies are installed correctly

+- **API Connectivity**:
+  - Verify your API keys are correctly set in the `.env` file
+  - Check your internet connection
+  - Ensure you have sufficient quota/credits for the API services

+- **GPU Acceleration**:
+  - Verify your CUDA installation if using GPU acceleration
+  - Check PyTorch/TensorFlow is installed with GPU support
+  - Run the test scripts in the root directory to verify

+- **Jupyter Notebooks**:
+  - If cells are slow to execute, consider reducing model sizes or batch sizes
+  - For memory errors, restart the kernel and run only essential cells
+  - Use `%debug` magic command to troubleshoot errors in code cells

+For additional help, please open an issue on the GitHub repository.

 ## 📄 License